BDeshiDev/BDeshidev.github.io/_posts/23-8-1-Implementing-optimizing-cover-seeking-AI-neon-heart-overdrive.md

 Ex: If the distance threshold is 5, both covers with a distance of 1 and 4.99 are scored the same.
 This would've greatly improved the granularity of the scores.
 But would've taken more time to tweak.
 I opted for simpler threshold based modifiers due to the time constraints of the jam.

 ## Utilizing the strategy pattern
 The stategy pattern would have been a great way to encapsulate the details of cover scoring.
 Currently, enemies store all the weights even if some of them are useless to them(ex: if the weight for some factor was 0).
 However, in the jam, to avoid scope creep, we only had 2 enemy archetypes interacting with the cover.
-The increased modularity of the strategy pattern would have been overkill for this.
+Given the time restrictions of the jam and the actual scope of the system, the increased modularity of the strategy pattern would have been overkill.
 However, it is something I'd definitely consider in a refactoring pass through the system.